Tutorial: Mini-Meta Delta

 \[\theta_{weighted} = \frac{\sum{\hat{\theta_i}}w_i}{\sum{w_i}}\] where:

-\[\hat{\theta_i}=\text{Mean difference for replicate } i\] \[w_i=\text{Weight for replicate } i = \frac{1}{s_i^2}\] \[s_i^2=\text{Pooled variance for replicate } i = \frac{(n_{test}-1)s_{test}^2 + (n_{control}-1)s_{control}^2} {n_{test}+n_{control}-2}\] \[n = \text{sample size and } s^2 = \text{variance for control/test}\] Note that this uses the fixed-effects model of meta-analysis, as opposed to the random-effects model; that is to say, all variation between the results of each replicate is assumed to be due solely to sampling error.
-We thus recommend that this function only be used for replications of the same experiment, i.e. situations where it can be safely assumed that each replicate estimates the same population mean \(\mu\).
+\[\hat{\theta_i}=\text{Mean difference for replicate } i\] \[w_i=\text{Weight for replicate } i = \frac{1}{s_i^2}\] \[s_i^2=\text{Pooled variance for replicate } i = \frac{(n_{test}-1)s_{test}^2 + (n_{control}-1)s_{control}^2} {n_{test}+n_{control}-2}\] \[n = \text{sample size and } s^2 = \text{variance for control/test}\] Note that dabestr uses the fixed-effects model of meta-analysis, as opposed to the random-effects model.
+This means that all variation between the results of each replicate is assumed to be due solely to sampling error.
+We recommend using this function only for replications of the same experiment, where it can be safely assumed that each replicate estimates the same population mean, \(\mu\).

-DABEST can only compute weighted effect size for mean difference only, and not standardized measures such as Cohen’s d.
+The dabestr package can only compute weighted effect size for mean difference only, and not standardized measures such as Cohen’s d.

-For more information on meta-analysis, please refer to Chapter 10 of the Cochrane handbook: https://training.cochrane.org/handbook/current/chapter-10
+For more information on meta-analysis, please refer to Chapter 10 of the Cochrane handbook:

 library(dabestr)